2022 Somerville 5K Race Directory

 The paddle event takes place at the DCR Blessing of the Bay Boathouse in Somerville.

-This 5K will be a Virtual Fitness challenge for 2021.
+This 5K was a Virtual Fitness challenge for 2021 but return as an in-person event for 2022.

 The event is a fundraiser for the MSPCA and Angell Memorial.
-2020 was the fifth year for this Somerville 5K and their first virtual race.
+2021 was the sixth year for this Somerville 5K and their second virtual race.

 This is a Somerville Road Runners production at Assembly Square.
 In addition to the 5K, there is a “Fast Mile” race that requires all runners to finish the race in 10 minutes or less.